jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It randomly selects a Wikipedia article.
 With three clicks I got:

 - Lorenz Nieberl, a German bobsledder.
 - Sandamías, a village in northern Spain with 67 residents.
 - Aartsenia arctica, a sea snail.

 Anyone can make a Wikipedia article, so someone out there said, "the world needs to know!" about this stuff.
 But, no one has ever thought that about your personal Darth Blockbuster.
 You haven't, have you?

-Ignore arrogant pricks who brag about participation trophies.
+Ignore arrogant pricks.
+They're not even smart enough to realize their polishing participation trophies.
 Contributions to win the game of civlization is the only thing that makes people think; "the worlds needs to know".

 ## New and Old Celebrities

 We'll always celebrate the people we look up to.
 In the Industrial Age society, our celebrities were often decided for us.
-The era of mass-production only let only a few people make movies, release albums, or get their names in the newspapers.
+The era of mass-production only let a few people make movies, release albums, or get their names in the newspapers.

 Internet Age celebrities are different.
 While we can make fun of Instagram models, silly YouTubers, Twitter trolls, at least we decide which people to follow and pay attention to.
 In the Internet Age, people watch, listen, read what they want; which also means we celebrate who we want.
 Personally, I follow people like Sailing La Vagabonde, Adam Savage’s Tested, The Joe Rogan Experience, Kirsten Dirksen, Taylor Tries, largely because they're people doing cool stuff who'd never consider themselves celebrities.